 Summary

 We’ve explored just one approach to applying AI to software test automation.
 AI and machine learning are core technologies that can be applied in a near infinite array of ways to many different testing problems.
-Unsupervised learning is applied at Concur to automatically identify servers are acting oddly.
+Unsupervised learning is applied at Concur to automatically identify whether servers are acting oddly.
 Ultimate Software is using AI to generate additional test cases by learning from existing test cases.
 King (of Candy Crush fame) uses AI to automatically test new level designs.
 Many testing vendors are right now figuring out how to integrate AI because they don’t want to be left behind.
 Others are so motivated that they claim to be using AI before they know what it means.
 All this is evidence that AI will transform software testing whether we like it or not.